LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Longest Common Subsequence (LCS) Kernel

 \subsubsection{Path sequence similarity}

 Using shortest path serialization, we transform the path comparison problem to a sequence comparison problem.
-As described ealier, to make use of a path sequence maximally, we solve the substructure isomorphism problem of paths instead of simply judging whether or not these two paths are completely identical.
+As described earlier, {to avoid the information loss problem, we use the LCS to compare path sequences, which compares paths with different lengths} instead of simply judging whether or not these two paths are completely identical.

-As sequence comparison strategies, many methods might be chosen, such as longest common substring (LCStr) and longest common subsequence (LCSeq).
-The difference between them is that the LCStr demands continuity of sequence above LCSeq.
-We prefer to use LCSeq rather than LCStr because we discover LCSeq as typically more robust and stable than LCStr.
-Assume three graphs with vertices labeled like graph (a), (b) and (c) in Figure \ref{Fig.2}, where the vertices and edges in red denote one of the shortest paths in the graph.
-Generally, these three graphs should be considered as similar to each other.
-However, the output of LCSeq and LCStr differs a lot.
-Through shortest path serialization, these three shortest paths in graph (a), (b) and (c) are serialized as three path sequences $\vec{x}_a = (1,1,1,1,1)$, $\vec{x}_b = (1,1,1,2,1,1)$ and $\vec{x}_c = (1,1,1,1,1,1)$ respectively.
-The longest common substructure using LCSeq and LCStr are showed in Table \ref{Tab.1}.
-As we can see, in the case of comparing $\vec{x}_a,\vec{x}_b$ and $\vec{x}_b,\vec{x}_c$, the length of LCStr suddenly reduce since a point with label of 2 suddenly shows up in the $\vec{x}_b$.
-Thus LCStr are more likely to be cut off by unmatched vertices.
+As sequence comparison strategies, many methods might be chosen, such as {\it longest common substring} (LCT) and {\it longest common subsequence} (LCS).
+The difference between them is that the {LCT} demands continuity of sequence above {LCS}.
+We prefer to use {LCS} rather than {LCT} because we discover {LCS} as typically more robust and stable than {LCT}.
+Assume three graphs with vertices labeled as graphs (a), (b) and (c) in Figure \ref{Fig.2}, where the vertices and edges in red denote one of the shortest paths in the graph.
+Generally, these three graphs should be regarded as mutually similar.
+However, the outputs of {LCS} and {LCT} differ considerably.
+Through shortest path serialization, these three shortest paths in graph (a), (b) and (c) are serialized as three path sequences $\seq{x}_a = (1,1,1,1,1)$, $\seq{x}_b = (1,1,1,2,1,1)$ and $\seq{x}_c = (1,1,1,1,1,1)$ respectively.
+The {comparison results} of {LCT} and {LCS} are shown in Table \ref{Tab.1}.
+It is apparent that, in the case of comparing $\seq{x}_a,\seq{x}_b$ and $\seq{x}_b,\seq{x}_c$, the length of {LCT} suddenly decreases because a point with the label of 2 suddenly shows up in $\seq{x}_b$.
+Consequently, {LCT} is more likely to be cut off by {mismatched} vertices.